PostHog/posthog.com/contents/handbook/engineering/feature-pricing.md

 - Keep in mind: It's easy to increase the free tier for existing customers, but it's very painful to decrease it (since we don't want existing customers to pay more).

 - If we decide to lower the free tier as part of a wider pricing change (primarily when we lower our prices), in principle we should roll out the new pricing **and** the new free tier to existing customers, because they will likely save money.
-An exception should be made for customers who are forecasted to pay more, in these cases, we should enroll them in the new pricing, but grandfather the higher free tier.
+An exception should be made for customers who are forecasted to pay more.
+In these cases we should enroll them in the new pricing, but grandfather the higher free tier.